psychs/cocoaoniguruma/readme.txt

 * Thanks

-The specifications and implementations of split and replace functions are based on ruby 1.8.
+The specifications and implementations of split and replace functions are based on ruby.
 Thanks to Matz.

 * License

-CocoaOniguruma contains a part of Oniguruma 5.9.1 source code currently.
+CocoaOniguruma contains a part of Oniguruma 5.9.2 source code currently.
 See also the Oniguruma's COPYING file.

 The new BSD license